 Whether new or experienced in the business world, restaurants are always a great pick for a business venture.
 The difficulty lies in the many challenges you may experience as the owner and manager of a food establishment, the primary one being the actual management required to keep everything running smoothly.

 More than just serving meals, running a restaurant involves various tasks that require a lot of focus and effort.
-These include inventory tracking, accounting, regulation compliance checks, maintenance, sanitation, and logistics.
+These include inventory tracking, accounting, marketing, regulation compliance checks, maintenance, sanitation, and logistics.
 As a result, you need more personnel to handle each one thoroughly to avoid losing track of essential operations.
 This, in turn, can have disastrous results on your enterprise.

 Fortunately, you can reduce your overall workload by working with virtual assistants.
 In addition, thanks to digital technology, businesses can easily outsource many parts of their operations to outside talent.
 As a result, virtual assistance has become a growing sector, valued at USD 5.82 billion in 2020.